mattcl/aoc-template/template/README.md

 necessary modifications to include this day's solution in the CLI, as well as adding the benchmark macro calls to the benchmarking crate.

+The real input is stored in each day's workspace crate.
+Example inputs are embedded in the source files.

 ### Building the cli